code-423n4/docs/roles/wardens/submission-policy.md

 ### ChatGPT output (or similar) is unacceptable

-Using ChatGPT or similar tools for contest submissions is prohibited, and will result in all of your contest submissions being ruled invalidated.
+Using ChatGPT, GPT-3, or similar tools for contest submissions is prohibited, and will result in all of your contest submissions being ruled invalidated.
 Additional penalties may also be applied at the discretion of judges and C4 staff.

 ### Automated findings ineligible